-Net Increment Lane Groups/ Intersections Analyzed Lane Groups/ Intersections With No Significant Impacts Intersections With Groups/ Unmitigated Lane Groups/ Intersections
+Net Increment Lane Groups/ Intersections Analyzed Intersections With No Groups/ Unmitigated Lane Groups/ Intersections

 AM Peak Hour 55/18 46/11 9/7 3/2 6/5

 Midday Peak Hour 55/18 41/10 14/8 4/2 10/6

-Lane Groups With Potentiall v Unmitigated Significant t Adverse Traffic Impacts
+Table S-8 Lane Groups With Potentially Unmitigated Significant Adverse Traffic Impacts

-Intersection Intersection AM Peak Hour Midday Peak Hour Signalized Intersections East 141st Street and Jackson Avenue WB-LTR East 138th Street and Jackson Avenue SB-LTR East 141st Street and Bruckner Boulevard SB WB-LT East 141st Street and Bruckner Boulevard NB EB-L, WB-T East 140th Street and Bruckner Boulevard SB SB-T(Local) East 138th Street and Bruckner Boulevard SB WB-LT EB-TR, WB-LT, SB-T (Local) East 138th Street and Bruckner Boulevard NB NB-T(Main to Ramp/Local) EB-L, EB-LT, NB-T(Main to Ramp/Local) Unsignalized Intersections East 140th Street and Jackson Avenue EB-LTR EB-LTR Notes: NB-northbound, SB-southbound, EB-eastbound, WB-westbound L-left-turn, T-through, R-right-turn
+Lane Groups with Fotentiany Chinicipated Significant Adverse Transc Impacts Intersection AM Peak Hour Midday Peak Hour Signalized Intersections East 141st Street and Jackson Avenue WB-LTR East 138th Street and Jackson Avenue SB-LTR East 141st Street and Bruckner Boulevard SB WB-LT East 141st Street and Bruckner Boulevard NB EB-L, WB-T East 140th Street and Bruckner Boulevard SB SB-T(Local) East 138th Street and Bruckner Boulevard SB WB-LT EB-TR, WB-LT, SB-T (Local) East 138th Street and Bruckner Boulevard NB NB-T(Main to Ramp/Local) EB-L, EB-LT, NB-T(Main to Ramp/Local) Unsignalized Intersections East 140th Street and Jackson Avenue EB-LTR EB-LTR Notes: NB-northbound, SB-southbound, EB-eastbound, WB-westbound L-left-turn, T-through, R-right-turn

 A Construction Transportation Monitoring Plan (CTMP) will be developed by DDC prior to commencement of construction-related activities.
 The CTMP will include transportation data collection as well as traffic and pedestrian analyses.
 The data collection will include traffic and pedestrian counts, worker shift schedules, worker origin-destination and modal split survey data, parking surveys, and truck frequency data.
-A traffic management plan for the project would be developed as part of the CTMP in order to address the effect of construction-related activity on transportation systems and verify the need for implementing construction-related mitigation measures identified in this EIS or additional measures if warranted.
+A traffic management plan for the project would be developed as part of the CTMP in order to address the effect of construction-related activity on transportation systems and verify the need for implementing construction-related mitigation measures identified in this EIS or additional routine traffic control measures if as warranted and in coordination with DOT.
 The CTMP would be submitted to DOT and OCMC for review and approval and would be an on-going process for addressing the effects of construction.

-The analyzed traffic locations as well as others that may experience temporary disruptions would be included in the CTMP that would be initiated at the start of construction.
+The analyzed traffic locations as well as others that may experience temporary disruptions would be included in the CTMP that would be initiated at the start of construction for the project work area.
 Because detailed plans for the proposed detention facility and detailed construction logistics, including any necessary street or sidewalk closures, are not known at this time, the level of specificity necessary to quantify the extent to which traffic operations would be disrupted as a result of street network access accommodations requested to facilitate the construction effort cannot be made at this time.
-As the design-build process progresses, an updated assessment of traffic conditions around the project site would be made as part of the CTMP, DDC, through the CTMP, and in coordination with DOT and OCMC, will identify feasible measures that could mitigate any potential disruptions.
+As the design-build process progresses, an updated assessment of traffic conditions around the project site would be made as part of the CTMP, DDC, through the CTMP, and in coordination with DOT and OCMC, will identify feasible measures that could mitigate any implement as warranted any identified routine traffic control measures that address potential disruptions.